davidmalcolm/texi2rst/output/deprecated-features.rst

   Previously it was possible to use an empty prototype parameter list to indicate an unspecified number of parameters (like C), rather than no parameters, as C++ demands.
 This feature has been removed, except where it is required for backwards compatibility.
-Backwards Compatibility.
+See :ref:`backwards-compatibility`.

   G++ allows a virtual function returning void * to be overridden by one returning a different pointer type.
 This extension to the